 This is an integrating course unit combining the knowledge and skills learned throughout the previous course units.
 In this course, case studies are provided by companies or other stakeholders within the food packaging chain regarding sustainable food packaging.
 A group of students then designs and/or optimises a food packaging system, taking into account functionality and the embedding in the food and packaging chain, with a conscious and critical choice of resources, production methods and the end-of-life of the packaging system (circularity).
 The proposed packaging strategy should take into account the corporate or organisational culture of the external organisation, its mission and vision, and the broad socio-economic context.
 Students should integrate requirements from sales, purchase, production, quality, marketing, sustainability and supply chain within the food packaging system.

 The master’s dissertation is industry based, in collaboration with an external organisation.
 Students have the opportunity to not only enhance their research skills, but also their employability by tackling a real-life research question.
 Although students are expected to start their dissertation projects from the very beginning of the programme and continue during all modules, the fifth module leaves room to write the document.
 Dissertations must be handed in at the end of the third module and defended at the end of the programme.

 Tuesday & Thursday

-– hybrid: the student is free to choose to follow the class ‘on campus’ or online
+online educational activities: the student is free to choose to follow the lesson ‘live’ or deferred

 Extracurricular and networking activities